jaredgrady/Origin/README.md

-Origin is not a template for [Pokémon Showdown](https://github.com/Zarel/Pokemon-Showdown) private servers. ║ ಡ ͜ ʖ ಡ ║ Watch your travis build.
+Origin is not a template for [Pokémon Showdown](https://github.com/Zarel/Pokemon-Showdown) private servers. ║ ಡ ͜ ʖ ಡ ║ Watch your travis build, nerds.

 For more information on Pokémon Showdown, visit the main [Pokémon Showdown](https://github.com/Zarel/Pokemon-Showdown) repository.